-When implementing or debugging Radiant Media Player within your application your browser developer tools are your best friends.
-Those commonly available in modern browsers:
+When implementing or debugging Radiant Media Player in your application your browser developer tools are your best friends.
+Those are commonly available in modern browsers:

-Specifically you are going to need to look at 3 sections of your browser developer tools:
+Specifically you are going to want to look at 3 sections of your browser developer tools:

 We commonly see CORS-related issues when answering support requests.
 Those issues can easily be avoided by reading the guidelines here.

 Or for a specific version: